RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 Microservices `rs-access-instance` and `rs-access-project` store the configuration of each modules and send it back to users browsing `User project` and `Portal` interfaces.

+## Module structure

+ .
+ ├── src
+ |   ├──
+ |   ├── clients         : Define all backend clients needed to request/send information
+ |   ├── components      : React component to display panels
+ |   ├── containers      : React-Redux logic to handle module functions
+ |   ├── domain          : Contains module enumerations, constants and business logic
+ |   ├── models          : Contains specific module actions, selectors and reducers (local actions, it would be in clients otherwise)
+ |   ├── shapes          : Contains module specific shapes (configuration for instance)
+ |   ├── i18n            : Messages and labels internationalization
+ |   ├── styles          : Panels styles (inline css objects)
+ |   ├── main.js         : Module exported index
+ |   ├── reducer.js      : Redux reducers
+ |   └── router.js       : React-router configuration
+ ├── tests
+ ├── default-icon.svg    : Default module icon as svg, mandatory
+ ├── package.json        : Npm module description file
+ └── README.md

+### About default icon:

+When creating a module, we must ensure the default icon is provided and respects the following rules:
+* Its path is **[module name]/default-icon.svg** where module name is also the module root folder
+* Icon is an SVG
+* Icon stroke and fill colors are specified on first <sgv> tag - otherwise, the module icon cannot be updated with theme colors

+That icon should be used to represent the module or its instances.
+It is used, for instance, to display navigation links in menu module - when user chooses to use the default icon.

+SVG icons are available, for instance, on the following sites:
+* https://material.io/icons/ : Material design icons (default regards look and feel)
+* https://materialdesignicons.com/: Extension to material design icons

+Finally, note that each module default-icon.svg **should be unique among all modules default icons**, so that user can quickly identify the page and module types.

 ## Create a new module

 You can create a new module using the yeoman generator `generator-regards-ui-module` provided with sources into `webapp/yeoman/generator-regards-ui-module`.